 The kingdom of heaven and the kingdom of God

-The Lord Jesus Christ introduced many new concepts to the attention and understanding of the New Testament Church and ‘the kingdom of heaven’ is one of them.
+The Lord Jesus Christ introduced many new concepts to the attention and understanding of the Christian Church and ‘the kingdom of heaven’ is one of them.
 Only the Gospel of Matthew uses this term.
 As a tax collector, who wrote things down rather than relying on memory, Matthew was the only Gospel writer who noted Jesus’ distinctive use of ‘the kingdom of heaven’ and ‘the kingdom of God’.
 Many preachers and biblical commentators do not understand the distinction.

 The ‘kingdom’ draws attention to the fact that the King had arrived on Earth Mk 1:14.
 The qualification ‘of heaven’ distinguishes it from ‘the kingdom of God’, which does not come with observation Lk 17:20.
 The qualification ‘of heaven’ reminds us that it is not an earthly kingdom Jn 18:36 but it is a kingdom which reaches to heaven, which brings the King’s subjects to heaven, and in which heaven is interested.